dprint/dprint/docs/editor-extension-development.md

-# Developing a Dprint Editor Extension
+# Developing an Editor Extension

 There are two hidden sub commands that are of use.